 Gospel Reflection

-Gospel Reading - Thomas sees and believes
+Gospel Reading - Peter’s Mother-in-Law and Many Others Healed

 Our Father in heaven,